jhu-statprogramming-fall-2024/project4-safe-meme/README.md

 *   **Climate Data:** We will use the PRISM Daily Spatial Climate Dataset from Earth Engine, which has no relevant restrictions on use.
 This dataset includes data on temperature and precipitation for different areas in the US.

 Data acquisition will involve retrieving excerpts via API calls from Earth Engine combining them for analysis.
 Specifically, we will use the 'rgee' package in R or the equivalent for Python to interact with the Earth Engine API.
 This will allow us to access and download the necessary data for our analysis.

-**Website**
-The link to our website is here: https://sarahunsberger1.github.io/Project4_website/ The link to the repository that deployed the website is here: https://github.com/sarahunsberger1/Project4_website

 **Tentative Timeline:**
 * **Week 1 (11/18):** Data extraction, processing, and exploratory analysis.